 There are two main types, tile vinyl flooring which brings the ceramics tiles’ look, or sheet flooring.
 However, like most building materials, vinyl flooring has its strengths and weaknesses.
-Below is a guide we believe you should read before making the purchase.
+Here is are pros and cons to consider when installing vinyl flooring on stairs:

 Advantages of Vinyl Flooring

 Luxury vinyl flooring is DIY and user-friendly.
 Vinyl tiles and planks are getting easy to lay with the peel and stick process.
 Luxury vinyl planks don’t require to be nailed down while installing. the LVP has a click and lock system that allows them to be laid as a floating floor.
 However, in large spaces, you may also apply glue to have a better bond with the vinyl underlayment and subfloor.

 Currently, peel and stick vinyl are available, which requires pressing firmly on the sub-floor.
 As long as the floor is level, you don’t require any special tools.
 Even a total beginner can pull it off.
 This makes it one of the easy-to-install flooring for your house.